Skip to main content

 }

-Returns structured sections (e.g., “Decisions”, “Action Items”, “Next Steps”) generated from the meeting content.
+Returns all generated documents with their structured sections (e.g., “Decisions”, “Action Items”, “Next Steps”) for the meeting.

 Frequently Asked Questions